 The walls and roof of the building provide the physical containment of the area to be protected.
-In the case of wall surveillance, priority is given to surveillance of all weak points through which forced entry is most expected.
+In the case of a so called shell protection, priority is given to surveillance of all weak points through which forced entry is most expected.
 Especially weak points in the exterior wall which must be included in surveillance are points which can most easily be penetrated with little expenditure of time and with little equipment.
 These will generally be doors, windows, roof lights, ventilation shafts and walls and roofs of lightweight materials.